knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 Spotting errors in your code doesn't have to be overwhelming.
 With a few smart strategies, you can make the process more systematic and manageable.
 Here's how:

 1. **Read Aloud:** Reading your code out loud can sometimes highlight issues that you might not notice while reading silently.
 If something sounds off, it's worth a closer look.
-2. **Check for Completeness:** Go through each line of your pseudocode and ask yourself, "Does this instruction make sense?" and "Is this step complete?"
-Make sure each part of your pseudocode does exactly what it's supposed to do.
+2. **Check for Completeness and Edge Cases:** Go through each line of your pseudocode and ask yourself, "Does this instruction make sense?" and "Is this step complete?".
+Ensure that you've considered the boundary values or extreme scenarios, making sure each part of your pseudocode does exactly what it's supposed to do.
 3. **Work Backwards:** Start from the end of your code and trace your way back.
 This can provide a fresh perspective and help you spot errors that you might have missed initially.
 4. **Simplify Complex Statements:** Break down any long or complex instructions into smaller, manageable pieces.
 This can make errors more apparent and easier to fix.
 5. **Peer Review:** A second pair of eyes can often catch mistakes you've missed.
 Ask a friend or classmate to look over your code and provide feedback.